Parent page: Working with Managed Components

 Use of the IntLib

-After generation, the IntLib is added to the Installed Libraries list - part of the Available Libraries for the software.
-It will be available for use from the Libraries panel.
+After generation, the IntLib can be added as part of the available file-based libraries for the software (through the Installed tab of the Available File-based Libraries dialog).
+It will then be available for use from the Components panel.
 Place components from the IntLib into your design as required.
-While effectively working with the components 'offline', the links back to the original Server components ensure continuity when you come back to working 'online' directly from your managed content server.
+While effectively working with the components 'offline', the links back to the original server components ensure continuity when you come back to working 'online' directly from your managed content server.